South Korea Shopping Guide: From Traditional Markets to Modern Malls

 South Korea is a shopping haven that many international tourists enjoy.
-People from all over head to this country to not only experience its vibrant culture and nightlife but also its fine retail experiences.
+People from all over head to this country to not only experience its vibrant culture and nightlife but also its fine retail experiences, including the Korean shopping center.
 You can dig through local shops, boutiques, flea markets, and malls, and take home unique souvenirs for your family and friends.If you enjoyed reading this blog post on South Korea shopping, read up on other popular Southeast Asian destinations here.

 Recommended Travel Guides for Korea

 If you want to learn more about South Korea and have a handy travel guide in your pocket, check out these three options below:

 You really can’t go wrong with a lonely planet guide in your hand luggage!
 I’m a huge fan of Lonely Planet and own this guide myself.
 What I love is the brand-new pull-out, passport-size ‘Just Landed’ card with wi-fi, ATM and transport info – all you need for a smooth journey from airport to hotel!
 Buy this book.